tkishel/warlock/README.md

-# Wiz ShiftLeft Demo Repository
+# Wiz Secure Cloud Development Demo Repository

 WizCLI helps shift security policies left by empowering DevOps to prevent insecure resources from being deployed.

 ## Description

-This repository supports demonstrating ShiftLeft features of Wiz.
+This repository supports demonstrating Secure Cloud Development features of Wiz.

 ## Configuration

-* Create a [Wiz Service Account](https://docs.wiz.io/wiz-docs/docs/service-accounts-settings) with `create:security_scans` permissions
+* Create a [Wiz Service Account](https://docs.wiz.io/wiz-docs/docs/service-accounts-settings) with `create:security_scans` and `update:security_scans` permissions
 * Use this template to copy this repository into your own GitHub namespace
 * Create `WIZ_CLIENT_ID` and `WIZ_CLIENT_SECRET` [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) in your repository
+* Run the `WizCLI IaC Scan` GitHub Action once to register it for use in Branch Protection.
+    * Navigate to `Actions > wiz-iac-scan`
+    * Select `Run Workflow`
 * Configure Branch Protection for the `main` branch
     * Navigate to `Settings > Code and Automation > Branches`
     * Check `Require a pull request before merging`
     * Check `Require status checks to pass before merging`
     * Search for and select the `WizCLI IaC Scan` GitHub Action
-        * (Note: you may have to trigger the `WizCLI IaC Scan` GitHub Action once to select it)
     * Save Changes

 ## Usage